-The Tag Input allows a user to select a list of tags.
-Options can be specified by the developer or, if allowed, created by the user.
+The Tag Input component allows a user to select a list of tags.
+Options can be specified by the developer or, if allowed, created by the user (dropdown variant only).

 * Required property

 top | left | none

 dropdown | table

 Properties of the object passed to

 “Press the Enter or Comma key to add a new tag”